7 Deadly Distractions Stopping Your Interior Design Business Growth

-Their firm was hosting a Christmas party and they’d volunteered their home.
+Their firm was hosting a Christmas party and they had volunteered their home.

-They asked if I could do the layout and tabletop decorations and I agreed enthusiastically.
+They asked if I could do the layout and tabletop decorations and, of course, I agreed enthusiastically.

 This job was a little unusual because the husband was the lead.
 I really only met his wife once.
 Both of them were busy in their careers but hers was given priority.
 (This matters, keep reading.)